0xnivek/joe-liquidator/README.md

 ### `liquidator-bot`

-This directory contains a [node.js](https://nodejs.org/en/) project which is what searches for liquidatable accounts and calls our `JoeLiquidator` contract.
+This directory contains a [node.js](https://nodejs.org/en/) project which is what continously searches for liquidatable accounts and calls our `JoeLiquidator` contract periodically.

-## Getting Started
+## Setup

+The only setup required is to make a copy of `liquidator-bot/env.template` and rename it to `liquidator-bot/.env`.

+In this file, insert the private key of the wallet address you would like to use to perform liquidation for the `WALLET_PRIVATE_KEY` environnment variable.